 The formal consultation period has now ended.
 However, if you wish to leave feedback or have any queries on this project, you can email email@example.com

-If a level crossing or any part of the railway is causing a problem or you want information, email us or call:
+If a level crossing or any part of the railway is causing a problem or you want more information, please visit our contact us page or call our national helpline on 03457 11 41 41.

 If you see anyone deliberately misusing a crossing, please call the British Transport Police on 0800 40 50 40 or the Police on 999.